PUDL ID Mapping#

 Integrating Newly Mapped Records into PUDL#

 Once you’ve successfully mapped all unmapped PUDL IDs, you’ll want to rerun the ETL!
 This ensures that the newly mapped IDs get integrated into the PUDL database and output tables that folks are using.
 Make sure to tell everyone else to do so as well so that you can all use the newly mapped PUDL IDs.
-But furst, make sure to head back to the Annual Updates page to wrap up the validation tests!
+But furst, make sure to head back to the Existing Data Updates page to wrap up the validation tests!